 Thanks so much to all our parishioners who brought us brown bags of food before/after weekend Masses in the first three weeks of November.
-Vincentians and several other volunteers prepared food donation cartons for 57 families.
-Two food cartons and a turkey were distributed to each family on Sunday Nov 20th.
+Vincentians and several other volunteers prepared food donation cartons for 68 families.
+Two food cartons with all the Thanksgiving fixings to make a great meal (fresh turkey, celery, potatoes, apples, oranges, onions, butter, rolls and many other items) were distributed to each family on Sunday Nov 19th.
 Some numbers:

-Totally, 15,740 lbs of food were handled.
-Surplus food was given to the Mobile Loaves & Fishes ministry, St Williams Food Pantry and the Vincentian Family Center on Braker Lane.
+Surplus food was given to our parish's Mobile Loaves & Fishes ministry, and the St Williams Food Pantry.

 |Temporary Lodging (Hotel / motel, shelter)||-|

 |Total direct aid||$9,881.90|

 |Contrubutions to Upper Councils||$1,456.86|

 |Other in-person contacts||30|

 The Society of St. Vincent de Paul is a worldwide volunteer Catholic lay organization, which visits the poor and needy in their homes.
 The Society provides comfort, financial and spiritual assistance to those they visit.